Ultragamer2010/DofE_bronze_python/.ipynb_checkpoints/README-checkpoint.md

 Session ended: &nbsp;&nbsp;&nbsp;&nbsp; 17:15

-We have given up on trying to find an cloud python compiler so I can use my Chromebook after trying Anaconda Cloud, Google Colab and Replit.
+I have given up on trying to find an cloud python compiler so I can use my Chromebook after trying Anaconda Cloud, Google Colab and Replit.
 None of these allow me to install `nba-scraper`, which I will need to collect NBA data, nor any other library not in their preset environments.

-Today we have:
+Today I have:
 - set up GitHub, Anaconda manager and Jupyterlab on my father's computer as the problem before was my chromebook.
 - practised using version control making changes to my repository's README file:
   - change in GitHub (remote) -> commit -> fetch for desktop-> pull to desktop